Computerised nutrient analysis & health record tracking software for Multi Cuisine and Indian diets

 In case the food item you ate is not in the list, then you can use the recipe calculator to input your recipe and software calculates the nutrient values for your recipe based upon its composition of ingredients and moisture contents for cooked recipe.

 Comparison Charts with RDA:

-Software also analyses your diet and compares it with the recommended dietary allowances as specified by IRDA and displays comparison charts for your diet.
+Software also analyses your diet for nutrient intakes and compares it with the recommended dietary allowances as specified by IRDA and displays comparison charts for your diet.

 BMI, BMR and energy expenditure: